bevyengine/rfcs/rfcs/system-driven-ui.md

 ## Unresolved questions

 1. What does input handling look like?
 How do we ensure it's robust to multiple input paradigms?
-2. What exact API and semantics do we want for the components-as-event-channels pattern?
+2. Are there compelling use cases for the components-as-event-channels pattern?
 3. Do circular system dependencies actually exist in real UI use-cases?

 ## Future possibilities